 The test was terminated after 95 hours to inspect the condition of the used seals.
 As shown below, the condition was excellent, indicating proper lip surface lubrication and exhibiting only moderate protrusion at the seal portion exposed to the extrusion gap.

-Steps are being taken to manufacture and evaluate Super Wide seals with alternate wave forms, in order to explore the possibility of lubricating such a wide sealing interface with lower hydrodynamic pumping related leakage.
+Steps are being taken to manufacture and evaluate Super Wide Seals™ with alternate wave forms, in order to explore the possibility of lubricating such a wide sealing interface with lower hydrodynamic pumping related leakage.
 Contact us for the latest information on this exciting new line of heavy-duty rotary shaft seals.
 For available sizes of Super Wide Seals, see our shaft seal catalog.